|www.ethanwiner.com - since 1997|

 by Ethan Winer - 1997

-You've probably seen them in your local newspaper - small display advertisements offering thanks to the blessed virgin, or perhaps a prayer to be read out loud with the caveat that you must also place another ad just like it.
+You've probably seen them in your local newspaper - small display advertisements offering thanks to the blessed virgin, or perhaps a prayer to be read out loud with instructions to place another ad just like it.
 On a typical day our local newspaper in Danbury, Connecticut runs a half-dozen of these ads.
 The one that finally got me angry enough to do something promised that you could pray for pretty much anything, and it was guaranteed to be granted.
+As if god was Santa Claus.

 Figure 1: "Prayer Does Not Work"